This post may contain affiliate links. Click for complete disclosures.

 For the Cream Filling

-- In a small saucepan, add the ½ C of water and the sugar and warm it up over medium heat until the sugar is completely dissolved.
+- In a small saucepan, add the ½ cup of water and the sugar and warm it over medium heat until the sugar is completely dissolved.

 - Whisk in the bloomed gelatin until it is combined and then let the mixture sit and chill for about 5 minutes.